St. Albert Catholic High School

-École Secondaire St. Albert Catholic High School (ESSACHS) is a high school in St. Albert, Alberta, Canada and is part of Greater St. Albert Catholic Regional Division No. 29.
-The school colours are yellow and blue.The school has a capacity of about 800 students.
+École Secondaire St. Albert Catholic High School (SACHS) is a high school in St. Albert, Alberta, Canada and is part of Greater St. Albert Catholic Regional Division No. 29.
+St. Albert was originally settled as a Métis community of predominantly French Canadian background; SACHS provides both English and French immersion curriculums.
+The school colours are yellow and blue.
+The school has a capacity of about 800 students.